 Twitch Partner/Affiliate revenue

 Non-Prime or Turbo subscribers are also a potential revenue stream for Twitch.
 Users are able to subscribe to Affiliate or Partner channels for $4.99 (streamers may also charge higher tier-prices of $9.99 and $24.99 for more content/access).
-The revenue is split 50/50 between the streamer and Twitch.
+The revenue is split 50/50 between the streamer and Twitch – with better rates for high-profile streamers to encourage loyalty.
 Subscribers get access to various extras, such as HD video, access to archives, exclusive chat sessions, and special emojis (it seems like getting access to special emojis is a key element of Twitch’s revenue-generating plans).

 Partners can also choose to run ads on their streams, receiving a cut of the revenue.
 It is anticipated that this will be opened to Affiliates in the future.